AdobeDocs/experience-manager-cloud-service.en/help/assets/edit-images-assets-view.md

    > **2. For Multi Page**
    >
    > **Save as Version:** This feature supports saving a single asset only.
 If you want to save a single page from multiple pages, select this option to save the asset in its original format and location.
    > **Save as New Asset:** With this option, you export either multiple assets or a single asset to any folder and save them as new asset(s) with their file format as original or different.

-1. In the Save dialogue box:
+1. In the Save dialog box:
    1. Enter a name for the file in the **Save As** field.
    1. Select a destination folder.
    1. Optional: Provide details such as Project or Campaign name, Keywords, Channels, Time frame, and Region.